sgpt94/Logistic-Regression-Spam-classifier-/README.md

 The regularisation parameter(lambda) is taken as 1.<br>
 **"fminunc"** function is used for optimization of cost function<br>
 **Training Accuracy:**  99.9% <br>
+Testing data is loaded from **"spamTest.mat"** file which contains 1000 rows of preprocessed data. <br>
 **Test Accuracy:**  99.1%